Skip to main content

 Popular posts from this blog

-20 LINGALA WORDS YOU SHOULD KNOW THEIR MEANINGS
+TWENTY LINGALA WORDS YOU SHOULD KNOW THEIR MEANINGS

-Over the last couple of years the Lingala language has gained and continues to gain unprecedented popularity in Kenya .
+Over the last couple of decades the Lingala language has gained and continues to gain unprecedented popularity in Kenya .
 Many Kenyans now can speak fluent Lingala.
 Some even sing in the langauge!
-I'm talking about Papa Fololo, Igwe Prezda Bandasson, Awilo Mike of Jamnazi Africa, Fofona Bangali and myself, just to name but a few.
-Part of the reason for this popularity is: Lingala is easy to learn (For Lingala-Swahili similarities, click here ).
+I'm talking about Papa Fololo, Igwe Prezda Bandasson, Awilo Mike of Jamnazi Africa and Fofona Bangali to mention but a few.
+Part of the reason for this popularity is: Lingala is easy to learn especially for Swahili speakers (For Lingala-Swahili similarities, click here ).
 I mean, it is ridiculously easy.
 So easy, in fact, it takes just a few months.
-Forget about the Lingala you hear in songs that's bedeviled with iterations of Lingalized French (Hahah, what does that even mean?).
+I'm not talking about the Lingala you hear in songs that's bedeviled with iterations of Lingalized French (Hahah, what does that even mean?).
 I'm talking about Lingala in its purest form here, the one not polluted with foreign languages.
-Well, before I bore you to death with detail, I'm happy to present you here with 20 popular lingala words and phrases I thought you could be interested in knowing their meaning.
-Let's get right into it, shall we?
-1. Bolingo...
+Another reason for Lingala's growing popularity in Kenya is down to how it pervades our popular rumba songs and radio stations.
+For the average Kenyan, not a day passes without hearing at leas...

 TOP 5 LUO BENGA SONGS AND MUSICIANS OF ALL TIME

 Luo benga is a crowded scene.
-It is a boiling pot teeming with hundreds of artistes, both dead and alive, young and old, males and females jostling for space in this very competitive music world.We have legends like the late George Ramogi, the late Owino Missiani (also known as DO Missiani), The late Okatch Biggy, the late Prince July, the late Prince Kassam, the late Omondi Tony, the late Kollela Maze, The late Kodiyo, to sample but a few.
-We also have an emerging crop of young talents like Dolla Kabarry, George Dume, Otieno Small, Kamaliza Majengo, Aluoch Jamaranda, Reggie Kabaselle (son of the late Ochieng Kabaselleh ), Aluoch Jipanoran, Ogina KoKo, Omondi Longlilo, Jerry Jalamo Ka'John and Osito Kalle to mention but a few.
+It is a boiling pot teeming with hundreds of artistes, both dead and alive, young and old, male and female jostling for space in this very competitive music world.We have legends like the late George Ramogi, the late Owino Misiani (also known as DO Misiani), The late Okatch Biggy, the late Prince July, the late Prince Kassam, the late Omondi Tony, the late Kollela Maze, The late Kodiyo, to sample but a few.
+We also have an emerging crop of young talents like Dolla Kabarry, George Dume, Otieno Small, Kamaliza Majengo, Aluoch Jamaranda, Reggie Kabaselle (son of the late Ochieng Kabaselleh ), Aluoch Jipanoran, Ogina KoKo, Omondi Longlilo, and the old guards like Jerry Jalamo Ka'John and Osito Kalle to mention but a few.
 We cannot all agree who is the best and I am not going to impose my choices on you.
-But we can agree that from the long list of Benga artists in Luoland a few names stand out and a few songs stand out from the bunch like giraffe in heard of gazelles (...
+But we can agree that from the long list of Benga artists in Luoland a few names stand out and a few songs stand out from the bunch like giraffe in...